 Those with private health insurance are generally getting the service before those not with private health care, which is great for them, but bad for those who need the procedure more urgently, yet do not have the finances to do so.Locations

 One of the positives of the Medicare system is that it has a multitude of facilities all over the country.
 You would not need to go far to find a hospital or GP practice under Medicare to cater to your needs.
 Australian health insurance companies simply cannot provide the same number of facilities.

-Australia health funds prize themselves on being able to boast a shopping list of doctors.
+Australia health funds pride themselves on being able to boast a shopping list of doctors.
 With Medicare health care, you are allocated a doctor based on availability.
-You may get a different doctor each time you visit, regardless of how far apart your appointments are.
-A private Australia health fund gives you that peace of mind where you know who will be seeing you.
+Also, you may get a different doctor each time you visit, regardless of how far apart your appointments are.
+A private Australia health fund gives you that peace of mind - you know who will be attending to you.
 This factor is important to those with recurring visits to the doctor, and those with sensitive subjects they wish to discuss.
 It makes sense to have the same person to discuss these issues with each time.

-Whether you compare health insurance Australia wide, health insurance Victoria, or health insurance WA, the private health funds Australia provides will have these key attributes over the public Medicare system:
+Whether you compare health insurance Australia wide, health insurance Victoria, or health insurance WA, the private health funds Australia provides will have these key attributes over the public Medicare system:- Reduced waiting time

 Whether you choose to stay with Medicare or go private, the decision should be based on the best interests for yourself and your family if they are in the plan too.
 Use this as your inspiration to make your choice, and you’ll be just fine.